Saeidhoseinipour/ELBMcoclust/README.md

-# ELBMcoclust
+# ELBMcoclust and SELBMcoclust
-Exponential Family Latent Block Model for Co-clustering
+Sparse and Non-Sparse Exponential Family Latent Block Model for Co-clustering

 The goal of the statistical approach is to analyze the behavior of the data by considering the probability distribution, while the goal of the linear algebra approach is to handle the data using matrices and tensors.